timchie/Skylineict-chort17/README.md

 # Skylineict-chort17
 # this the skyline ict consult student portal
-i created the nav bar and the body the nav bar is positioned to sticky and the flexed. all the dashboard is done in one dev in the body in the body has the students cards, projects, assignments, scores, cohorts and payment details.
+i created the nav bar and the body the nav bar is positioned to sticky and the body flexed. all the dashboard is done in one dev in the body in the body has the students cards, projects, assignments, scores, cohorts and payment details.